Babilinx/zoc/README.md

 Each block can be called.
 They can also contain data.
 They can be named, annonymous and inlined.

+Like in Forth (and others), each word needs to be separated by spaces.
+The only exception is the stack descriptor.

 # Syntax
 Everything is evaluated from top to bottom, left to right.